 We are looking at replacing our boiler with a new boiler.
-The HVAC contractor, I suppose he is the salesman for the HVAC contractor, is trying sell us what he refers to as a rest control for our boiler.
+The HVAC contractor, I suppose he is the salesman for the HVAC contractor, is trying sell us what he refers to as a reset control for our boiler.
 He tells us it will save us more money by making our boiler more efficient.
 I think I understand how it works but my wife is not entirely sure about it.
 Can you tell us what you think about a boiler reset control and how it works?

 Thanks and we have learned so much from High Performance HVAC.
 Keep up the good work.

 Prevent Poor Ventilation in the Home – You already know that inadequate ventilation in the home can lead to mold, mildew, and poor indoor airflow.
 This, in turn, can trap pollutants indoors, leading to allergies and other, more serious health risks.
 So what can you do to prevent this?
 Fortunately, you have several options, including energy efficient ones.
 Here are some of them. (more…)

 Heat is energy and when we produce heat we need to use energy in its production.
 There are natural methods for producing heat without burning or using fuels but these methods are not practical or available to the general populace for residential, commercial, and industrial use.
 The production heat, whether for residential, commercial, or industrial uses, uses energy and energy costs money.
 It is thereby necessary to have reliable and proven methods of measuring the amount of heat produced using a specific quantity of energy.
 Employing these reliable and proven methods we can also use the data to determine the best methods of producing heat for homes, businesses, and industry. (more…)

-Variable Air Volume (VAV) systems are the best way to zone especially in large buildings.
+Variable Air Volume Systems – Variable Air Volume (VAV) systems are the best way to zone especially in large buildings.
 A VAV system with the proper controls and set-up will help the building owner realize large savings in energy usage.
 There are many VAV systems out there set up in different ways.
 The most common set-up (for DDC) are, of course, usually the cheapest to install.
 They have an air handler (DX or Chilled Water) which supplies the VAV Boxes with a fixed pressure and temperature of conditioned air.
 The VAV Boxes have electric reheat which will heat the air if that particular zone calls for heat (it is not uncommon to also find VAV boxes that have hot water reheat although this usually cost more to install but can save in energy costs).

 Geothermal heat pumps use ground water or water circulated through pipes to exchange heat with the earth.
-Geothermal heat pumps, versus air heat pump systems, use the earths natural temperature to exchange heat and provide heating and cooling with a geothermal heat pump system.
-The temperature of the air varies widely with the weather whereas the temperature of the earth is nearly constant and makes the use of a geothermal heat pump system ideal for heating and cooling your home or business.
+Geothermal, versus air source heat pump systems, use the earths natural temperature to exchange heat and provide heating and cooling.
+The temperature of the air varies widely with the weather whereas the temperature of the earth is nearly constant and makes the use of a geothermal system ideal for heating and cooling your home or business.
 It also costs less in energy use because of the constant earth temperature versus the widely varying temperature of the outside air.
-Geothermal heat pump systems make sense and can save lots of money in energy use.
+Geothermal systems make sense and can save lots of money in energy use.

-HVAC manufacturers are always improving the energy efficiency of their products using innovation and modern technology to help.
-HVAC manufacturers are required by the government to increase the efficiencies of HVAC equipment sold.
+Heating and Cooling Manufacturers are always improving the energy efficiency of their products using innovation and modern technology to help.
+HVAC manufacturers are required by the government to increase the efficiency ratings of equipment sold.
 Usually this is a mandate passed down by congress that will set a standard for a minimum efficiency of air conditioners and heating systems.
-Usually this mandate is the result of HVAC manufacturers, the department of energy, and other industry concerns meeting and agreeing to a new minimum that is more efficient and utilizes less energy than previous models and designs. (more…)
+Usually this mandate is the result of manufacturers, the department of energy, and other industry concerns meeting and agreeing to a new minimum that is more efficient and utilizes less energy than previous models and designs. (more…)

-The HVAC industry depends heavily on the electric motor.
+Electric Motors Basics – The HVAC industry depends heavily on the electric motor.
 The electric motor is the basic component which powers blowers to move air, drives compressors to compress refrigerant, and powers pumps to move water for chilled water and hot water applications and fuel oil for oil burners.